- Defendant’s guilty plea must be knowingly and voluntarily made, with a full understanding of the charges and the consequences of the plea.

 Breach of a Plea Agreement

 Once a plea agreement is entered, the prosecutor must strictly adhere to the terms of the agreement.
 For example, a prosecutor who agrees to "take no position" on sentencing must refrain from doing so.
 State v.
 Rodriguez, 111 N.C.
 App.
 141 (1993) (prosecutor violated agreement not to take position on sentencing when the prosecutor alerted judge to existence of aggravating factors); see also State v.
 Blackwell, 135 N.C.
 App.
 729 (1999) (state breached agreement by making derivative use of guilty plea).
 Similarly, the defendant must uphold his or her end of any bargain, such as agreeing to testify truthfully whenever called upon to do so.
 See Rickets v.
-Adamson, 483 U.S. 1 (1987) (defendant breached plea agreement by not testifying against accomplice).
+Adamson, 483 U.S. 1 (1987) (defendant breached plea agreement by not testifying against accomplice); but see State v.
+Knight, 276 N.C.
+App.
+386 (2021) (defendant did not breach plea agreement by showing up an hour late for court on the date that plea was to be sentenced).

 If the state breaches the plea agreement, the defendant’s remedy is to ask the court to order specific performance, if possible, or allow withdrawal (rescission) of the plea.
 See Santobello v.
 New York, 404 U.S. 257 (1971); State v.
 King, 218 N.C.
 App.
 384 (2012) (state ordered to return seized funds as agreed to in the plea - rescission of plea would have been inadequate, since defendant had already been substantially punished).